cargocultprogramming/fantastic-drivel/_posts/2023-12-02-rsync-recipes-and-faq.md

 : Ignores all existing files, but will update the destination with any new files that exist at the origin.
 This does not ignore directories.

 `--filter 'this'`
 : Filters out expressions that will not be synchronized from origin to destination.
 For example directories or files - also regular expressions are possible.
 For multiple strings just use the filter option repeatedly.
+Filters can be quite complex - details can be found in the "Filter Rules" section of the manpage.
+Most common usage: to exclude a pattern: `--filter '- pattern'`.
+It's even possible to make the contents of a gitignore file part of a filter: `--filter ':- .gitignore'`.
+This will merge the contents of the gitignore file into the filter rules including any `.gitignore` files found in any subdirectory of the origin directory tree.

 + `-avz`